Privacy Principles at Cornell

 Support for US and International Data Privacy Standards

-As applies to Cornell’s mission and in support of the fundamental right for privacy, Cornell strives to honor E.U.-U.S. Privacy Shield principles.
+As applies to Cornell’s mission and in support of the fundamental right for privacy, Cornell strives to honor EU-U.S. Data Privacy Framework principles.
 Generally, these include:

 The Notice Principle: Cornell strives to provide information to data subjects on a number of key elements relating to the processing of their personal data (e.g. type of data collected, purpose of processing, right of access and choice, conditions for onward transfers and liability).